 To cut out gingerbread house panels use cookie cutters or templates.

-Cutting out cookies with cookie cutters is self explanatory.
-If cookie dough appears too sticky dip edges of your cutter in flour to prevent sticking.
+Cutting out cookies with cookie cutters is self-explanatory.
+If the cookie dough appears too sticky, dip edges of your cutter in flour to prevent sticking.

 HOW TO CUT HOUSE PANELS WITH TEMPLATES

-If you don’t have gingerbread house cookie cutters use templates instead.
-Cut them out with scissors either from plastic sheets or use card stock paper.
+If you don’t have gingerbread house cookie cutters, use templates instead.
+Cut them out with scissors from plastic sheets or use card stock paper.

-Cut large house panels with straight edges using a bench scrapper or a small ruler.
+Cut large house panels with straight edges using a bench scraper or a small ruler.
 Dust the edge with little bit of flour.

-To cut out unusual shapes you can use exacto knife or a pen blade knife.
-When using knives I like to slide a plastic sheet underneath the parchment to protect my work surface/baking sheet.
+You can use an exacto knife or a pen blade knife to cut out unusual shapes.
+When using knives, I like to slide a plastic sheet underneath the parchment to protect my work surface/baking sheet.

-Utilize mini cutters to cut out windows panels, doors and other shapes as desired.
+Utilize mini cutters to cut out window panels, doors, and other shapes as desired.